10 questions to ask your wedding photographer before you book them

 Managing finances before the wedding can be tough, so it’s really important to know when you’ve got to pay for everything.
 Often photographers will require a deposit (and the signing of a contract) to secure them for your wedding day.
 Beyond that many will offer payment plans to break down the large cost down into more manageable chunks.

-We realise couples have to make a great deal of payments to different suppliers on their wedding day so we collect a deposit to secure the date, we then split the remaining balance into two payments, one due two months before and the final payment due two weeks before your wedding day and don’t worry you’ll get a friendly email reminder when a payment is due.
+We realise couples have to make a lot of payments to different suppliers on their wedding day so we collect a deposit of 25% of the total invoice to secure the date, we then split the remaining balance into two payments, 50% of the total due two months before and the final payment of 25% of the total invoice due two weeks before your wedding day.
+We use an online system which allows you to access the dates of any payments but also sends out a friendly email reminder when a payment is due.

 How would you describe your photography style?